buildbot/buildbot/master/docs/manual/customization.rst

     f.addStep(SVN(svnurl="stuff"))
     f.addStep(Framboozle())

-Remember that :file:`master.cfg` is secretly just a Python program with one job: populating the :file:`BuildmasterConfig` dictionary.
+Remember that :file:`master.cfg` is secretly just a Python program with one job: populating the :data:`BuildmasterConfig` dictionary.
 And Python programs are allowed to define as many classes as they like.
 So you can define classes and use them in the same file, just as long as the class is defined before some other code tries to use it.